blurred-machine/Computer-Vision-Problems/README.md

 # Computer-Vision-Problems
-In this repository I have solved two problems of computer vision.
-First Implementation is building a CNN in which the input is a noisy number and the output is a denoised number based on AutoEncoders.
-Second implementations is sequencing the characters read from number plates done using obect detection.
+In this repository, I have solved two problems with computer vision.
+The first Implementation is building a CNN in which the input is a noisy number and the output is a denoised number based on AutoEncoders.
+The second implementations is sequencing the characters read from number plates done using object detection.

 * Please use the jupyter notebook to run the above files in iPython environment.
 * or directly run the `Problem_x.py` file in the python shell.